185th Special Operations Squadron: Fighter interceptor mission

 Reforming after their active duty service, the 185th was again assigned to the 137th Group on 1 January 1953, becoming Tactical Air Command gained.
 The squadron was equipped with Mustangs again, due to the shortage of jet aircraft in the United States (almost all were in Korea).
 In the spring of 1953 they received reworked F-80A Shooting Star aircraft, brought up to F-80C standards.
-On 1 July 1955 the squadron was given a fighter-interceptor mission in Air Defense Command, and the became the 185th Fighter-Interceptor Squadron, equipped with North American F-86D Sabres.
+On 1 July 1955 the squadron was given a fighter-interceptor mission in Air Defense Command, and it became the 185th Fighter-Interceptor Squadron, equipped with North American F-86D Sabres.
 Their F-80s were transferred to the civilian Federal Aviation Administration (FAA) for various experimental testing activities.

 With the fighter interceptor mission assignment, the 185th also assumed a runway alert program on full 24-hour basis - with armed jet fighters ready to scramble at a moment's notice.
 This event brought the squadron into the daily combat operational program of the USAF, placing it on "the end of the runway" alongside regular USAF air defense fighter squadrons.
 In June 1959 the squadron traded their F-86Ds for the upgraded F-86L Sabre Interceptor with uprated afterburning engines and new electronics.

 Strategic airlift

 In April 1961, the 185th was traded its Sabre interceptors for 4-engined Boeing C-97 Stratofreighter transports and became the 185th Air Transport Squadron.
-With air transportation recognized as a critical wartime need, the 185th augmented Military Air Transport Service airlift capability worldwide in support of the Air Force’s needs.
+With air transportation recognized as a critical wartime need, the 185th augmented Military Air Transport Service airlift capability worldwide in support of the Air Force's needs.
 Throughout the 1960s, the 185th flew long-distance transport missions in support of Air Force requirements, frequently sending aircraft to the Caribbean, Europe, Australia, Hawaii, Japan, the Philippines, and during the Vietnam War, to both South Vietnam, Okinawa and Thailand.

 Part of the squadron's mission was a specially equipped C-97E, 51-0224, the "Miss Oklahoma City" also known as the "Talking Bird".
 From 1961 though 1963 the aircraft was used as an airborne command post to maintain constant secure communications between the nation's capital and President John F. Kennedy during his visits to foreign countries.
 The C-97s were retired in 1968 and the squadron re-equipped with Douglas C-124C Globemaster II heavy transports.
 The squadron continued to fly long-distance intercontinental airlift flights until the Globemasters were retired in 1975.